flutter/website/src/get-started/flutter-for/ios-devs.md

 a result back from a route that you have pushed on the stack.
 This is done by `await`ing on the `Future` returned by `push()`.

-For example, to start a ‘location’ route that lets the user select their location, you might do the following:
+For example, to start a `location` route that lets the user select their location, you might do the following:

 <?code-excerpt "lib/intent.dart (PushAwait)"?>